 "It appears that the district court may have entered the temporary restraining order in an attempt to correct the mistaken public filing of the plea agreement, which was meant to be kept under seal," the letter states.
 "The district court's desire to correct this administrative error, however, cannot justify the imposition of a prior restraint, which has now created a constitutional harm.
 Although courts have the power to enter sealing orders when common law and constitutional standards are met … once information is made public, nearly 90 years of constitutional law stand in the way of using prior restraints to prevent a newspaper from communicating the information to its readers."

-At a hearing on July 17, judge John Walter vacated his earlier order restraining the Times and denied Balian’s motion for a preliminary injunction against the paper.
+At a hearing on July 17, 2018, judge John Walter vacated his earlier order restraining The Los Angeles Times and denied Balian's motion for a preliminary injunction against the paper.

 The Times is now free to publish its full, uncensored report about Balian's plea deal.

 But even as he vacated the restraining order, judge Walter criticized the Times and tried to justify his decision to issue the order.

 Ken White, a legal commentator and former federal prosecutor who attended the hearing, reported that Walter chastised the paper for "exploiting an honest mistake by a docketing clerk" to publish an article about the sealed plea deal.

 According to White, Walter said that he granted the restraining order because he feared that publicizing the plea deal would lead to "great and certain" harm to Balian.

 "I was concerned about somebody's life, and if I erred, I wanted to err on the side of protecting the defendant," the judge said, according to White.